blittable/essembly/essembly-logging/readme.md

 remote = { ip = "123.333.333.23", port = "2234" }
 ```

 Each component in the system can be configured for logging with different levels of verbosity.

 After a component is started, the logging should happen automatically.

-User Stories:

-1) I start my POS system and I want to look at the logs as I use the system.
-2) I am implementing a distributed installation, and I want to cofigure the system.
-3) I am trouble-shooting a problem in the system, and I need to see the logs remotely.